qubic/docs.qubic.org/docs/overview/future-developments.md

 The Qubic project is committed to continuous innovation and improvement.
 This section outlines the key areas of focus for future development, providing insights into the project's roadmap and potential advancements.

+### Project X

+Project X is a major enhancement initiative for the Qubic ecosystem, designed to create a balanced and thriving environment.
+It consists of four main components:

+1. **Protocol Extension**
+   - Allows computors to reallocate a percentage of their weekly emissions to beneficial projects
+   - Promotes adaptable and community-driven decision-making
+   - Enhances system flexibility and resource allocation

+2. **New Emission Model**
+   - Introduces a 15% reduction in emissions, followed by yearly halvings
+   - Targets a max supply cap of 200 trillion QUBIC
+   - Balances emissions and burns for sustainable growth

+3. **Computor Controlled Fund (CCF)**
+   - Serves as the treasury for essential activities (e.g., software development, marketing, grants)
+   - Proposes an 8% reallocation of weekly emissions to boost ecosystem growth

+4. **QEarn**
+   - Community-driven initiative offering yields for staking QUBIC
+   - Aims to reduce circulating supply and encourage long-term engagement
+   - Includes QUBIC reward redistributions and burns from early withdrawals

 ### 1. Optimization of Useful Proof-of-Work (UPoW)

 The Qubic team is actively working on enhancing the efficiency and utility of the UPoW mechanism: